 Melina Bell Associate Professor of Philosophy and Law

 Professor Bell joined the Department of Philosophy in 2005 as an Assistant Professor of Philosophy.
 She became an Associate Professor in 2011.
-She is an affiliate faculty member in both the Women's and Gender Studies Program and the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability.
+She is a core faculty member in the Women's, Gender, and Sexuality Studies Program and and affiliate faculty member in the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability.
 She is also an Associate Professor of Law at the law school, and she is a pre-law advisor.

 Professor Bell’s primary research interests are in political philosophy, philosophy of law, and feminist philosophy.
 Her publications have focused on several different ways in which the basic structure of society, or particular domains within it, reflect hierarchies of social power that unduly restrict human freedom and opportunity and impede human flourishing.

 J.D.
 Boston University

 B.A.
 Philosophy, Hofstra University

 Political and Social Philosophy, Philosophy of Law, Feminist Theory, Ethical Theory, Applied Ethics, Philosophy of Education